umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/shipping-range-and-rate-providers.md

 ## Shipping Rate Provider

 The role of a Shipping Rate Provider is to provide a specific rate calculation.
-Each range defined in a dynamic shipping method configuration can contain multiple Shipping Rate Provider configurations, allowing you to build up more advanced calculation logic.
+Each range defined in a dynamic shipping method configuration can contain multiple Shipping Rate Provider configurations.
+By combining multiple rate provider this allows you to build up more advanced calculation logic.
 The set of rate providers to use in a given calculation is determined by the index returned from the Shipping Rate Range Provider.

 ### System Shipping Rate Providers